kubevirt/community/design-proposals/vm-rollout-strategy/vm-rollout-strategy.md

 ## Drawbacks / Limitations

 - No cluster- and VM-level fine-grained control over rollout settings of specific features.
 - No VM-specific controll over the rollout strategy.
+- Changing the cluster-level rollout strategy while VMs are running will lead to an udefined behavior

 ## API